Operation Linebacker II: Military

 During this operation, the VPAF launched 31 air sorties of which 27 were flown by MiG-21s and four were flown by MiG-17s.
 They conducted eight aerial engagements and claimed two B-52s, four F-4s and one RA-5C shot down.
 Their losses were three MiG-21s.
 Two B-52s were claimed by North Vietnamese MiG-21 fighter pilots; both incidents were attributed to SAMs by the U.S. The raids inflicted severe damage to North Vietnam's infrastructure.
 The Air Force estimated the bombs caused 500 rail interdictions, destroyed 372 pieces of rolling stock and 3 e6usgal of petroleum products and eliminated 80 percent of North Vietnam's electrical power production capability.
 Logistical imports into North Vietnam, assessed by U.S. intelligence at 160,000 tons per month when the operation began, had dropped by January 1973, to 30,000 tons per month.
+Lê Duẩn later admitted that the bombing "completely obliterated our economic foundation."
 Despite the damage, an enormous effort was made to keep transportation networks open.
 Some 500,000 workers were mobilized to repair bomb damage as needed, with an additional 100,000 constantly at work.
 The raids did not break the stalemate in the South, nor halt the flow of supplies down the Ho Chi Minh trail.